jagansavanth/YelpCamp/README.md

 database:
 MOGODB, MONGOOSE
 --------------------------------------------------
-Along with body-parser, passport, passport-local, passport-local-mongoose and few other such libraries.
+Along with npm, body-parser, passport, passport-local, passport-local-mongoose and few other such libraries.

 PORT and IP for server to listen are given using environment variables: process.env.PORT, process.env.IP.
 You can change this according to your server and machine.
 You can find this in app.js file.

+Hosted on Heroku and MongoLab servers.

 Still further improvements in UI will be made from time to time and will keep this updated.